 Mitotane may affect your eyesight, however this is very rare.
 Let your doctor know if you notice any blurred vision or clouding.

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned here.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top